It All Started with a Note

 "I didn't give him the poison, he took it himself," Jack retorted.
 "And who are you, anyway?"

 The blond-haired man sighed.
 "Alex Rider sent me to rescue you.
 I'm a...acquaintance of his."
 Jack didn't much care for the evasive way he was answering her question, but she didn't push it.
 He was rescuing her, after all.
-"We're going to have to lie low while Alex gets the helicopter and finds us."
+"We're going to have to lie low while Alex gets the helicopter and chooses an extraction point."

 Jack followed the man in confusion.
 She didn't know why she was trusting him, she only knew she didn't have a choice.
-The man led her out of the building she was in and they got onto a waiting gondola.
+There were no other people in the prison where she had been held, which was slightly confusing until she realized that they wouldn't take her to someplace that Alex knew and could find to rescue her.
+The blond man led her out of the building she was in and they got onto a waiting gondola.
 Jack realized how terrible she must look after wearing the same clothes for three days and not being able to shower.
 Self-consciously she touched her hair, and then gave up.
 It would just have to wait.
+A phone beeped, and the man pulled an old candy-bar style cell phone out of his pocket and looked at a short line of numbers, then showed it to the man piloting the gondola.
+He nodded, and gestured for them both to get in.

-Walking out of the shower room half an hour later, her clothes were damp but not overly so, not enough to cling, at least.
+When she walked out of the bathroom half an hour later, her clothes were damp but not overly so; not enough to cling too badly, at least.
 She was using her jacket as a towel for her hair, and thankfully she always carried a folding brush in one of the pockets.

 Jack's jaw dropped.
+She knew that name.
 "Yassen Gregorovich?
 You're the one who killed Ian!
 You tried to kill Alex, didn't you, until you...died," Jack finished, a little hesitantly.
+He was supposed to be dead.
+Alex had said that he was dead.
+However, here he was.
+And he was most certainly not dead.
 That was the part she was having trouble figuring out.

 Yassen looked at her with unchanging, cold blue eyes.
 "Yes, I killed Ian Rider.
 I am not proud of it, I was being paid.
 No, I didn't try to kill Alex.
 I would never have hurt him.
 You can ask him about it if you want.
 Yes, I was shot.
 But I didn't die.
 Did Alex not tell you that I was shot while saving him and his little girlfriend?"